 Highest elevation: 3,200′

 Day 15.
 It rained today.
-It rained most of last night and it rained most of today.
-It rained and then it rained some more.
+Actually, it rained most of last night and it rained most of today.
+First it rained and then it rained some more.
 As a matter of fact a few hours ago it was hailing.
 We walked the Camino de Santiago in rain.
 The first few hours were fun, in a wet soggy sort of way, but then it got kind of old and then it just got miserable.
-And just to make it a bit more interesting, we had wet slippery rocks to contend with.
+Just to make it a bit more interesting, we had wet slippery rocks to contend with.

 The valley floor wore a blanket of gray mist as we

-slipped climbed our way out of Atapuerca and we enjoyed maybe half an hour of peaceful calm before the rain began to drizzle and then pour.
+slipped climbed our way out of Atapuerca, a tiny blink of a village that offered warm hospitality to pilgrims.
+We enjoyed maybe half an hour of peaceful calm before the rain began to drizzle and then pour.
 Being the smart pilgrims that we are, we dressed in full rain gear before leaving the Casa Rural and we passed by many a pilgrim quickly pulling out ponchos and such.
 The pour soggy souls who had no rain gear wore leggings of mud.

 We walked, we trudged, we slipped and slogged our way to Burgos and wouldn’t you know it, we came upon McDonald’s, looked at each other said, “Hell yeah!”